 The District will continue to target CMVs on all of the top CMV targeted crash corridors from prior year CVSPs and crash reports.
 The goal is to cite speeding, impaired and aggressive drivers.
-The objective is to increase aggressive driver enforcement citations by 10%.
+The objective is to increase aggressive driver enforcement citations by 5%.
 The District will deploy the seven (7) Motor Carrier Safety Unit (MCSU) officers that will monitor CMV traffic for driver violations.
-An impaired driving violation in conjunction with any of the other 19 violations noted in the MCMIS program does qualify as a Roadside Inspection (RI).
-CMV operators driving in an unsafe manner trigger enforcement activity to include roadside inspection.
-CMV speeding, aggressive/impaired driving, seatbelt, and secure cargo violations are common and a threat to public safety.
 CMV drivers are aware that the MPD's MCSU patrol coverage is limited to the small size of its unit.
 Thus, by regular enforcement MCSU officers will not work only to reduce crashes but create a presence thereby encouraging the improvement of safety concerns of carriers, drivers, and the general public.